WRITING INTO ART

 1400 – 1530 Panel 3

-Linda Carreiro: ‘texte à tissue, text at issue: exploring embodiment in a word-based visual art’
+Linda Carreiro: ‘texte à tissue, text at issue: exploring embodiment in word-based visual art’

 Judy Kendall: ‘Understanding Visual Text: neither a poem nor a painting be’